Chapter 7: Game Night Rules Part Two

 “Hey, guys.
 Sorry to break character, but are you all glitched too?”

-It was potent and growing overwhelming, like a gazillion scorched matches or fields of rotting eggs.
+A strange, potent odor like a gazillion scorched matches or fields of rotting eggs forced me to investigate my surroundings.

-As soon as I caught my footing, I noticed the ground, devoid of color, decaying into ash.
+As soon as I found my footing, I noticed the ground, devoid of color, decaying into ash.
 I knew exactly what that meant.